Sound effects have been used in cartoons since the early days of cinema.

 Conclusion

-While the original version of a sound effect was made by whatever the orchestra could put together, there is real science behind it now.
+While the original version of a sound effect was made by whatever the orchestra could put together, there is natural science behind it now.
 Animation is a viable form of movie-making.
-Sound engineers, musicians, and voice actors are a huge part of the team who makes cartoon SFX.
-They are the ones to thank when you get a chuckle watching cartoons, or you feel deep emotions watching an animated epic.
+Sound engineers, musicians, and voice actors are a huge part of the team that makes cartoon SFX.

 Leave a Reply